Relating Electric Vehicle Charging to Speed Scaling with Job-Specific Speed Limits

-\section{Offline algorithm using flows}
+\subsection{Offline algorithm using flows}

-In this section, we present an iterative offline algorithm to determine an optimal EV charging schedule minimizing an increasing, convex and differentiable function of the aggregated power profile, given the individual arrival and departure times, energy requirements and maximum charging power of the EVs.
-The algorithm, similarly to YDS, uses the notion of critical intervals.
+In this section, we present an iterative offline algorithm to determine an optimal schedule for DSL instances, minimizing the integral of an increasing and strictly convex function of the aggregated speed profile.
+First, note that due to the convexity of the objective function and the finite number of release times and deadlines, the aggregated speed profile of any optimal solution is a step function.
+Moreover, the aggregated speed within any atomic interval $M_i$ is constant for such a schedule.
+Similarly to YDS, the algorithm presented here uses the notion of critical intervals.
 These intervals are exactly those intervals that in an optimal solution require the highest aggregated power.
-Formally, these intervals are defined as follows. \begin{defn}[Critical intervals] An atomic interval $I_i$ is \textit{critical} if for any optimal schedule its aggregated power level $p_i \geq p_{i'}$ for any $i'\in [m]$ with $i'\neq i$. \end{defn}
+Formally, these intervals are defined as follows. \begin{defn}[Critical intervals] An atomic interval $M_i$ is \textit{critical} if for any optimal schedule $s$ its average aggregated speed $\frac{1}{|M_i|}\int_{t_i}^{t_{i+1}} \pf_{s}(t)\,dt$ is larger or equal to the average aggregated speed $\frac{1}{|M_{i'}|}\int_{t_{i'}}^{t_{i'+1}} \pf_{s}(t)\,dt$ for any $i'\in \mathcal{M}$. \end{defn}

 Note that there may be multiple critical (atomic) intervals.
-Furthermore, one major difference with critical intervals as defined for YDS is that jobs do not have to fall entirely within a (set of) critical interval(s) to be scheduled to charge there.
-This difference with YDS follows from the job-specific power limits.
-The flat profile that YDS assigns to what they call a critical interval is not necessarily feasible in the setting with power limits, see e.g., Fig.~\ref{fig:YDSinfeasible}.
+Furthermore, one major difference with critical intervals as defined for YDS is that jobs do not have to be fully contained within a (set of) critical interval(s) in order to be scheduled there.
+This difference with YDS follows from the job-specific speed limits.
+The speed profile that YDS assigns to what they call a critical interval when solving DS instances is not necessarily feasible in DSL, the setting with speed limits (see e.g., Figure~\ref{fig:YDSinfeasibleDSLnotation}).
 Compared to YDS, determining critical intervals and their power level is more involved.
-In the algorithm presented in Section~\ref{sec:alg}, determining critical intervals requires the computation of multiple maximum flows.
-To be able to construct the flows and to keep track of the developments over the iterations of the proposed algorithm, we follow the speed-scaling notation introduced in Section~\ref{sec:model} and introduce some additional notation.
+In the algorithm presented in Section~\ref{sec:alg}, determining critical intervals is based on the computation of multiple maximum flows.
+To be able to compute the flows and to keep track of the developments over the iterations of the proposed algorithm, we follow the DSL notation introduced so far, and introduce some additional notation.

-\subsection{Flow formulation}
+\subsubsection{Flow formulation.}